 Clinic courses bring the theory of the classroom to life.
 Many of our graduates refer to their clinic experience as the best course they took in law school.
 We are one of the few law schools to offer both day and evening students the opportunity to participate in a clinical course.
 In addition to providing law students with extraordinary educational experiences, our clinical programs also fill many unmet legal needs of the community.

-Disclaimer: The UA Little Rock Legal Clinic does not practice criminal law.
+Disclaimer: The UA Little Rock Legal Clinic does not represent adults in criminal cases.
 Prisoners in the Arkansas Department of Corrections should not send materials to our clinic.
 All materials sent to our clinic will be returned without review.